 While the industry development strategies will focus on enhancing ICT enterprises and manpower, it is also important to stimulate demand for ICT products and services and encourage greater adoption of ICT by the general populace, users sectors and Government.
 Without demand for ICT, all the investments in development and growing the supply side will come to naught.
 Demand for ICT is thus important for ICT sector growth and will influence the amount of foreign and local investments in the ICT sector.
 Demand-side programmes, typically, are driven by the objectives of the user sectors, such as enhancing the competitiveness of the user sectors and improving Government efficiency.
-Demand generation will be from Aggregated Government Demand in ICT, Themed Demand through National Flagship Projects and Private Sector Demand.
+Demand through National Flagship Projects and Private Sector Demand.